Ogokie, Yellow Jackets upset No. 9 North Carolina 75-63

 BIG PICTURE

-Georgia Tech: The Jackets pulled off second big upset in the last 13 months at McCamish Pavilion.
-They beat Notre Dame, which advanced to the Final Four, last January. ...
+Georgia Tech: Pulled off its second big upset in the last 13 months at McCamish Pavilion.
+They beat Notre Dame, which advanced to an NCAA tournament regional final, last January. ...
+Josh Heath scored 15 points and Quinton Stephens had 11. ...
+It was the Jackets' first win in an ACC opener since 2005-06. ...
+Made 25 of 28 free throws in the second half. ...
 Began the game ranked last in ACC scoring 68.1 points. ...
-Closed first half by missing 13 of 15 from the field.
+Closed the first half by missing 13 of 15 from the field.

 TREYS HARD TO COME BY